bharatsonwane/team-orbit/backend/docs/api/OPENAPI.md

 # OpenAPI Documentation System

-Comprehensive guide to the OpenAPI documentation system in the Lokvani backend.
+Comprehensive guide to the OpenAPI documentation system in the TeamOrbit backend.

 ## 🏗️ OpenAPI Architecture

-The Lokvani backend uses a sophisticated OpenAPI documentation system built with Zod schemas and automatic generation capabilities, located in the `src/openApiDocs/` directory.
+The TeamOrbit backend uses a sophisticated OpenAPI documentation system built with Zod schemas and automatic generation capabilities, located in the `src/openApiDocs/` directory.

 ### Directory Structure